Richard Humphreys (judge)

-Richard Humphreys is an Irish lawyer who is currently a Judge of the High Court.
+Richard Humphreys is an Irish judge and lawyer who has served as a Judge of the High Court since October 2015.
 He was previously a barrister, legal academic, political adviser, and was a member of Dún Laoghaire–Rathdown County Council for the Labour Party.

 Early life

 Humphreys attended St Michael's College, Dublin, graduating in 1984.
-He received BCL and LLM law degrees from University College Dublin in 1988 and 1989.
-While at UCD, Humphreys was the auditor of the L&H society between 1986 and 1987.
+He received BCL and LLM law degrees from University College Dublin in 1988 and 1989 respectively.
+While a student at UCD, Humphreys was the auditor of the L&H society between 1986 and 1987.
 During his term in charge of the society, it hosted the World Universities Debating Championship.

 He subsequently attended the King's Inns and obtained a PhD in law from Trinity College Dublin.

 Legal career

 He was called to the Bar in 1991 and became a senior counsel in 2009.
 He practised primarily in the area of public law, specifically Constitutional law, judicial review and immigration law.
 He twice appeared for Sinn Féin in constitutional challenges.
 He also appeared in media law and defamation cases.